sgoldenlab/simba/docs/unsupervised_classification.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/perform_DR.PNG" />
 </p>

 The third tab will walk you through selecting a dimensionality reduction algorithm and inputting hyperparameters for the respective algorithm.
 Dimensionality reduction is used in unsupervised learning to transform the data from high-dimension to low-dimension by reducing the number of variables/features while still maintaining data integrity and retaining meaningful properties of the intrinsic dimension.
-Here, it is useful for our visualization of the data and gives us our first glimpse of data relationships prior to clustering in the next step.
+Here, it is useful for our visualization of the data as pre-processed and generated in the previous step and gives us our first glimpse of data relationships prior to clustering in the next step.

-We have provided three options for dimensionality reduction algorithms to choose from and use in your analysis, being [UMAP](https://umap-learn.readthedocs.io/en/latest/), [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html), and [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
+We have provided 3 options for dimensionality reduction algorithms to choose from and use in your analysis, being [UMAP](https://umap-learn.readthedocs.io/en/latest/), [t-SNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html), and [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
 Each has their own set of hyperparameters to perform the dimensionality reduction with, as outlined below, but can be inputted in the same manner.

 >**Note:** To read more about the supporting documentation for each of the hyperparameters, please click on the algorithm name and follow the hyperlink.